atrauzzi/protoculture/readme.md

 a suite and call the `run` method on it with little fuss.
 You configure your suite by way of the `Platform`, `App` and `ServiceProvider` types.

-Another role of the `Suite` is to act as a language-level root for bundling an entire dependency graph.
+The final role of the `Suite` is to act as a language-level root for bundling an entire dependency graph.
 This is most useful when authoring browser applications.
+Because suites are the first thing run in a protoculture application, the suite module automatically includes popular fetch, promise and reflect-metadata polyfills.

 #### Platforms
 Platforms represent the means by which you wish to populate the environment that Protoculture will make available.